JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

    <a href="https://doi.org/10.5281/zenodo.15095130" target="_blank">Meso-NH on Zenodo website</a>

+.. _what_do_you_download:

 What do you download ?
 -----------------------------------------------------------------------------

 Meso-NH's package contains sources, makefiles, pre-compiled executables, graphic tools and basic examples.

-Hereafter is a very quick description of Meso-NH's tree :
+Hereafter is a quick description of Meso-NH's tree :

 .. role:: gray
    :class: text-gray